 The College operates a total return policy with regard to its endowment assets (including property).
-Spendable income equivalent to 3.35% of the average endowment for the last three years is included as endowment income in 2013/14 (a 4% spending rule calculation used in 2012/13).
-The 4% spending rule income for 2012/13 is before the deduction of investment management and property fees which are shown in expenditure in the income and expenditure account.
-In 2013/14 these costs are charged against capital and the spending rule income has therefore been reduced to 3.35% to allow for this.
+Spendable income equivalent to 3.35% of the average endowment for the last three years is included as endowment income and investment management costs are charged against capital.